kithmi02/NLP/README.md

 # Overview of the NLP Task

-This assignment explores key concepts and methods in natural language processing, leveraging Python-based libraries such as NLTK, spaCy, Sumy, and others.
+This task explores key concepts and methods in natural language processing, leveraging Python-based libraries such as NLTK, spaCy, Sumy, and others.
 It is divided into multiple tasks, each focusing on a specific aspect of NLP.
 The aim is to analyze textual data, extract insights, and demonstrate the practical applications of NLP techniques.

 ## Task Summaries